How to Receive Feedback With Grace and Dignity

 Are you interested in hearing more about how others view your work and your contribution?
 If you are, you need to make it easy for them to tell you.
 If they think you'll appreciatively consider their feedback, you'll get much more information.
 And, that is a good thing—really.

 Thoughtful feedback helps you grow both personally and professionally.
 Accurate feedback helps you with your lifelong career development, too.
 It's a gift that people who care about your personal and professional success can provide for you.
 But, they'll only provide feedback if you are approachable and allow them to feel comfortable when giving you the feedback.

 Once they are rebuffed, argued with, or subjected to your defensive behavior, coworkers and bosses are less likely to approach you again with helpful feedback.
 In the case of coworkers who have the same goals and direction as you, this is sad, as you all need to pull together for the good of the group.

-In the case of your boss, your defensiveness is even sadder.
+In the case of your direct manager, your defensiveness is even sadder—and potentially a problem.
 This is the person from whom you need to welcome feedback.
 It's difficult enough to be a manager who is in a position wherein he or she must provide feedback—and it's already an uncomfortable role for many because they are untrained and ill-prepared.

 How to Receive Feedback

 These are the ten steps you need to take to receive feedback with grace and dignity.

 Try to control your defensiveness.

 Fear of hurting you or having to deal with defensive or justifying behavior makes people hesitant to give feedback to someone else.
 If you can create an aura of approachability, people are more likely to return with more feedback.
 Defensiveness, anger, justifying, and excuse-making will ensure that coworkers and bosses are not comfortable giving you feedback.

 Listen to understand.